 Insurance & Cost

 Our office will accept and submit billing to in-network and out-of-network, primary and secondary insurance policies, that provide coverage for acupuncture and massage therapy.
+The following information may change without notice.

 There are many groups within an insurance program, so we ask that you contact your insurance company and use our Financial Responsibility Research tool to confirm provider status with your insurance plan and group.